bic-berkeley/psych-214-fall-2016/installation_on_windows.rst

 * Atom to be running with Python version 2 as the default Python version.
   That is inconvenient, because later on we'll need Python 3 for the class;
-* an installation of a Microsoft Windows compiler program (a compiler is a software that takes programs written in text format and "compiles" them into instructions native to the computer).
+* an installation of a particular Microsoft Windows compiler program.
+A compiler is software that takes programs written in human-readable format and "compiles" them into instructions for the computer cental processing unit (CPU).

 See https://atom.io/packages/hydrogen for more information.
 What follows is a
 recipe: